Investing

 Dividends Reinvested (DRIP)

-Every dividend buys more shares automatically.
+Every dividend buys more shares.
 Your share count grows every quarter, and each new share earns its own dividends.
 Price appreciation applies to a steadily increasing number of shares.

 Total return with all dividends reinvested

-DRIP’s power comes from a straightforward loop: dividends buy shares, shares pay dividends, and each cycle the numbers get slightly larger.
-Let’s put real numbers on this so you can see exactly how the compounding builds.
+DRIP’s power comes from a pretty simple loop: dividends buy shares, shares pay dividends, each cycle the numbers get slightly larger.
+This is the dividend snowball effect — a small ball of snow rolling downhill that picks up more mass with every rotation, slowly at first and then dramatically faster.
+Let’s put real numbers on it so the compounding becomes tangible.

 FV = P × (1 + g + y)n